cpsamtec/jupiter/README.md

     - JUPI_DEFAULT_USER_PASSWORD
 - Change the runtime user password for dev.
 Will be different than what is in generated image
     - JUPI_OVERRIDE_USER_PASSWORD
-- Change the myminio default passwords
+- Change the myminio default passwords.
+Make sure greater than 8 characters
     - JUPI_MYMINIO_ACCESS_KEY
     - JUPI_MYMINIO_SECRET_KEY

-For service myminio

-- Change the myminio default passwords.
-Make sure these match JUPI_AWS_ACCESS_KEY_ID and  JUPI_AWS_SECRET_ACCESS_KEY
-    - MINIO_ACCESS_KEY
-    - MYMINIO_SECRET_KEY